-In order to promote better health among our students, food and drink brought into the classroom is prohibited unless approved at the teacher's discretion and the administrator's approval.
+In order to promote better health among our students, food and drink brought into the classroom is prohibited unless approved at the teacher's discretion.
 Parties called at the teacher's discretion with the administrator's approval for special occasions will be allowed.
 Healthy food choices will be encouraged at all celebrations.